Nonequilibrium crossover in the supercritical region from quench dynamics: Static solutions and supercritical phenomenon

 the boundary conditions are

 The free energy is

 where $V_2$ is the volume of the spatial boundary manifold.
 In this model, the black hole temperature is fixed as $T = 3/(4\pi z_h)$, and the system is characterized by the charge density, implemented via the boundary condition $A_t'(\infty) = -\rho$.
 We adopt the standard quantization scheme, where $\psi^{(1)}(\infty) = 0$ and the vacuum expectation value is given by $\langle O_2 \rangle= \psi^{(2)}/\rho$.
-In the remainder of this work, we set $\alpha = 5$, $L = 1$, and $r_h = 1$.
+In the remainder of this work, we set $\alpha = 5$, $L = 1$, and $z_h = 1$.
 Here we present only the free energy expression for the canonical ensemble.
 For the grand canonical ensemble, the corresponding free energy is obtained by applying a Legendre transformation to Eq.~(\ref{FEconoical})

 First, we choose a negative value for the parameter $\lambda$.
 In this work, we set $\lambda = -4$ and then turn on the $\tau$ parameter.
 In principle, as long as $\tau \neq 0$, the system can always find a branch with lower free energy for sufficiently large $\psi$.
-As an illustration, we show the condensate and the free energy curve at the critical point in Fig.~\ref{coSuper} with $\tau=2.93$.
-If the nonlinear parameter $\tau$ is further increased, the system will enters the supercritical region, where conventional thermodynamic methods are no longer capable of distinguishing the supercritical subphases.
+At this point, the critical value of $\tau$ for the system is $\tau_c=2.93$.
+If the nonlinear parameter $\tau$ is further increased, the system will enter the supercritical region, where conventional thermodynamic methods are no longer capable of distinguishing the supercritical subphases.
 Since the first-order phase transition no longer exists, inhomogeneous structures should not be generated during the dynamic quench process in theory.
 However, in the present system, even though the canonical ensemble enters the supercritical region where inhomogeneous structures are theoretically no longer expected to form, the grand canonical ensemble still possesses an unstable branch, and consequently inhomogeneous structures can still emerge during the quench process.
 Notably, such supercritical phase separation has already been realized experimentally \cite{Lee2025}.